jimkang/gravitybox/README.md

 `nodeClass` can be anything. `nodeElementName` can be any SVG element that can be positioned with two attributes, such as `cx` and `cy` for a circle.

-Make some nodes to pass to `gravitybox.render()`.
+Make an array of nodes to pass to `gravitybox.add()`.
 Each node should have an initial x and y position. (gravitybox will map `x` and `y` to whatever you specify as `xAttr` and `yAttr.`) You can also specify attributes and styles to apply to the node elements.

     {
       x: 20,